 WHAT TYPES OF GROUPS ARE WE UNABLE TO SUPPORT?

 We are passionate about our beliefs and we want to be sure that the organizations that we support match our ethics.
-As a result, our Power of Ceremony grant does not provide grants to:
+As a result, our Let’s Help To End Gender-Based Violence & MMIWP grant does not provide grants to groups or individuals who:

 - Promote or support violence, aggression, or oppression or any infringement on other people